domantasjurkus/peek/README.md

 ### Todos
 `*` Update warping to rotate the query image any number of degrees
-`*` Apply adaptice thresholding to minimise background noise
+`*` Look into applying adaptive/Otsu thresholding to minimise background noise

 Project by Domantas Jurkus